 The following questions seek to discover patterns of customer orders.

 Up to now pieces have been picked together with cases.
 This created handling problems and so the decision has been made to create a separate process and area for piece-picking.

 The initial design calls for 30 bays of flow rack along each side of a conveyor for a total of 60 bays.
 Each bay is 5 feet wide and 10 feet deep.
 Shelf heights can be chosen as necessary.

 There would be three work “stations” at equal intervals, with each station staffed by a pair of workers, one on each side of the conveyor.
-Each worker would be responsible for picking out of five bays.
+Each worker would be responsible for picking out of ten bays.

 Each order is assigned to one or more totes and each tote holds pieces for a single order.
 Totes flow in one direction through the flow rack.
 When a worker finishes picks from his zone to a tote, the tote will either be diverted across to the worker on the opposite side of the conveyor (the same work station) or else will be transported down to the next station.
 Product will be restocked from nearby pallet rack.

 Assume 120 picks per hour from flow rack and 60 picks per hour elsewhere.
 Assume about 15 restocks per hour.